 ASA reports certain assets and liabilities at fair value on a recurring and nonrecurring basis depending on the underlying accounting policy for the particular item.
 Recurring fair value measures include ASA's investment accounts.
 ASA does not have any nonrecurring measures.
 Fair value is defined as the amount that would be received to sell an asset or paid to transfer a liability as of the measurement date.
 The fair value standards require an entity to maximize the use of observable inputs (such as quoted prices in active markets), minimize the use of unobservable inputs (such as appraisals or valuation techniques) or to use the net asset value per share as a practical expedient in reporting and measuring its financial instruments.
-Fair value standards also require ASA to classify its financial instruments (but for those measured using NAV) into a three-level hierarchy, based on the priority of inputs to the valuation technique.
+Fair value standards allow for certain investments to be valued at the net asset value ("NAV") per share if certain criteria are met.
+In addition, the fair value standards also require ASA to classify and report recurring fair values of financial instruments (but for those measured using NAV which are separately stated) into a three-level hierarchy based on the priority of inputs to the valuation technique as follows: